FlorianReimold/ecal-cop/README.md

 ##### `ECAL_CORE_TRANSPORT_SHM` (Default: ON)
 - Enabling this option includes the eCAL local shared memory message transport layer.

-##### `ECAL_CORE_NPCAP_SUPPORT` (Default: OFF)
-- Enabling this option replaces the standard ASIO UDP receiver by a NPCAP based UDP receiver to increase the performance on Windows platforms.
-- Requires udpcap library.

 Note: Please adjust these options based on your project's needs, ensuring that the selected features align with your desired functionality and dependencies.